 Back in 1930, Charles Rowan, AKA "Karr the Magician," performed a stunt where he strapped himself into a straitjacket and had a car accelerate toward him at 45 mph and from 200 yards away as he executed his escape.
 What could go wrong?

-Rowan had actually performed the trick before, but this time he was a fraction of a second too late, and was struck by the car's right wheel, killing him in front of a large crowd of spectators, including children.
-A great show for the whole family!
+Rowan had actually performed the trick before, but this time he was a fraction of a second too late, and was struck by the car's right wheel, ending him in front of a large crowd of spectators, including children.

 Madame DeLinsky Bit The Bullet (Literally)